-How it’s Made: Bubinga Veneer DOUBLE Arch Chair
+How It’s Made: Bubinga Veneer Double Arch Chair

 Introduction & Inspiration

-The StudioRossi Arches collection needed a versatile chair which could work in a living room, at the foot of the bed, as a stand-alone statement piece and even as a dining chair.
+The StudioRossi Arches collection needed a versatile chair that could work in a living room, at the foot of the bed, as a stand-alone statement piece and even as a dining chair.
 A tall order for a chair.
 Additionally, the arch geometry had to be central to the design as in our console, side and coffee tables.
 After some sketches we arrived on a design.

 Even a simple, clean design requires specialized tools.
 Arched forms for the seat and base were created for the vacuum press.
 The forms had to withstand the massive pressure generated by a vacuum.
 Reinforcing ribbing fills each form and a final layer of packing tape is applied to the outer surface ensuring any waste adhesive does not glue the chair part to the form.